Understanding the Cost of Setting Up an iGaming Platform with Online Casino Software

 Regulatory and Security Investments

 Maintaining regulatory compliance requires regular investments in cybersecurity.
 This includes costs for audits, SSL certificates, and firewalls, ranging from $1,000 to $10,000 annually.
-These measures protect user data and uphold legal standards, ensuring the platform remains secure and trustworthy.

 Revenue-Sharing Models